bojeryd91/bojeryd91.github.io/_pages/about.md

 ---
 title: About me
-description: A description to edit later
+subtitle: Is this necessary?
+description: A stunning personal blog Jekyll theme with an image-focused design.
 featured_image: /images/demo/demo-portrait.jpg
 ---